Glenomat/RaidHelper/README.md

 # RaidHelper

 This bot can manage Raids.
-Just set date, time and name and youre good to go.
+Just set date, time and name and you're good to go.

 Commands: